1001anjan/1001anjan.github.io/docs/Java/Interview/7-java-opps.md

+---
+layout: default
+title: Composition, Aggregation, and Association
+parent: Interview Preparation
+grand_parent: Java
+nav_order: 7
+---
-# Composition, Aggregation, and Association
+### Composition, Aggregation, and Association
 In Java design, composition, aggregation, and association are three different relationships between classes that define how objects interact with each other.
 These relationships play a crucial role in designing the structure and behavior of an application.
 Let's explore each one in more detail:

 ### Composition: